+- Transportation Staff Custodial Staff •

-XX1 TEACHERS/PROFESSIONAL STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by certificated employees of the district who are considered to be in positions of a permanent nature and in support positions of a professional nature.
-Examples include:
+- XX1 TEACHERS/PROFESSIONAL STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by certificated employees of the district who are considered to be in positions of a permanent nature and in support positions of a professional nature.
+Examples of staff included in this object code series:

-Teachers

-Principals
+- ٠ Teachers • Principals

-Associate/Deputy Superintendents
+- Associate/Deputy Superintendents

-SPED Director
+- SPED Director • •

-Certificated Coaches

-Certificated Activity Sponsors

-INSTRUCTIONAL AIDES/ASSISTANTS: Full-time, part-time, and pro-rated portions of the XX2 costs for work performed by non-certificated classroom assistants.
-Examples include:

-Para-professionals

-Non Certificated Coaches

-Non-Certificated Activity Sponsors

-XX3 SUBSTITUTE TEACHERS: Full-time, part-time, and pro-rated portions of the costs for work performed by employees who are hired to serve as a substitute teacher.

-XX4 TECHNICAL STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by non-certificated staff who are hired to provide technical support for all educational programs and district operations.

-Examples include:

-Programmers

-Network Support

-Data Analysts

-XX5 SUPERINTENDENT: Full-time, part-time, and pro-rated portions of the costs for work performed by the superintendent of the district.

-XX6 PROFESSIONAL NON-CERTIFICATED STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by non-certificated employees of the district or ESU who are considered to be in professional positions of a permanent nature and those that direct other district departments in positions of support for operations of the district.
-These individuals would hold a professional degree, license or certificate.
-An individual holding a teaching certificate would be classified in this category if his or her job responsibilities include the areas listed above and do not include classroom instruction.
-Examples include:
+- XX2 INSTRUCTIONAL AIDES/ASSISTANTS: Full-time, part-time, and pro-rated portions of the costs for work performed by non-certificated classroom assistants.
+Examples of staff included in this object code series: - Paraprofessionals Non-Certificated Coaches • Non-Certificated Activity Sponsors • • - SUBSTITUTE TEACHERS: Full-time, part-time, and pro-rated portions of the costs for work performed by XX3 employees who are hired to serve as a substitute teacher. - XX4 TECHNICAL STAFF: Full-time, part-time, and pro-rated portions of the costs for work performed by noncertificated staff who are hired to provide technical support for all educational programs and district operations.
+Examples of staff to be included in this object code series: - Programmers • Network Support • Data Analysts - XX5 SUPERINTENDENT: Full-time, part-time, and pro-rated portions of the costs for work performed by the superintendent of the district.
+This object code series only appears in Function Code 2320 Executive Administration. - PROFESSIONAL NON-CERTIFICATED DIRECTORS: Work performed by non-certificated employees of the XX6 district who are considered to be in professional positions that direct or oversee a department in positions of support for operations of the district.
+These individuals may hold a professional degree, license or certificate in their area of expertise.
+An individual holding a teaching certificate would be classified in this category if his or her job responsibilities include directing a department and do not include classroom instruction.
+Salary and benefits should be coded in XX6 series for Directors of Fiscal Services (Function 2510), Personnel Services (Function 2570) and District Legal Service (Function 2330).
+Professional noncertificated staff in non-director roles are coded in the XXO series.

+Examples of staff to be included in this object code series:

-Business Manager
+- Business Manager •

-School Nurse
+- Director of School Nurses Head School Dietician •

-Technology Director
+- Technology Director

-Legal Counsel

-Network Administrator
+- Network Administrator •

-Chief Financial Officer
+- Head Legal Counsel ٠ Chief Financial Officer • • - Director of Human Resources

-School Dietician

-Human Resource Manager

-These classifications are used to describe the service or commodity obtained as the result of a specific expenditure.
+The following classifications are used to describe the service or commodity obtained as the result of a specific expenditure.
 Each classification is presented by a code number followed by a description.
 The nine major object categories are further subdivided.
 A three-digit number is used which makes it possible to search out detailed information.
 Following object coding defines the major categories and sub-categories.

-School districts may further sub-divide the sub-categories for their purposes but must conform to the coding structure found in the NDE Master list when be reported to NDE.
+School districts may further sub-divide the sub-categories for their purposes but must conform to the coding structure found in the NDE Master list when reported to NDE.